octopus-foundation/backend-cookbook/relational-databases/relational-databases.md

  );
 ```

 But you should not create multiple sources of truth!
-So `users_opts_types` should always be automatically updated by
+So `users_opts_types` should always be automatically updated
-backend to be equal with protobuf structure.
+by the backend to be consistent with the protobuf structure.

 Imagine that you need to add a new "field" to `users`.
 You just add it to protobuf and that's all.
-You don't need any migration to modify `users` table, and you can add as many "opts" as you need without pain.
+You don't need any migration to modify the `users` table, and you can add as many "opts" as you need without it being a pain.

 # Querying data
-Let's find how we can query this data, it's very simple and fast, just use left joins:
+Let's find out how we can query this data.
+It's very simple and fast, just use left joins:
 ```mysql
 select
   name_opt.opt_value_str as name,